-Moreover it should be noted that the fiscally attractive establishment climate in the Netherlands does however also have a shadow side because it can be abused to avoid taxation.
-Partly due to severe great international and national political pressure, the Dutch government is at present tackling companies and individuals that have set up or wish to set up via the Netherlands tax avoidance schemes, to conduct a tax disincentive policy.
+Moreover, it should be noted that the fiscally attractive establishment climate in the Netherlands does however also have a shadow side because it can be abused to avoid taxation.
+Partly due to severe great international and national political pressure, the Dutch government is at present tackling companies and individuals that have set up or wish to set up via the Netherlands tax avoidance schemes. to conduct a tax disincentive policy.
 In addition to the introduction of various European anti-avoidance laws, in the fight against tax avoidance a Controlled Foreign Corporation regime has been introduced with effect from 2019.
 In addition it is no longer possible to agree an ATR/APA with the Tax Authorities where transactions are involved that relate to companies established in countries included in the Dutch list of low tax countries or the EU list of non-cooperative jurisdictions for tax purposes.
 Low tax countries are defined as a country with an income tax rate of less than 9%.
-In the fight against undesirable tax evasion, as a result of European legislation since 01 January 2021 Mandatory Disclosure Rules apply for taxpayers and their consultants.
+In the fight against undesirable tax evasion, as a result of European legislation since 1 January 2021 Mandatory Disclosure Rules apply for taxpayers and their consultants.
+The most important anti-tax avoidance measures are covered below.

-The Dutch government wants the current fiscal establishment climate as far as possible to serve the business community with a realistic economic presence in the Netherlands.
+As far as possible the Dutch government wants the current fiscal establishment to serve the business community with a realistic economic presence in the Netherlands.

 The Dutch tax system can be divided into taxes based on income, profit and assets, and cost price increasing taxes.